beached/daw_json_link/readme.md

 ```

 ### As header only
-The library is header only and can be cloned, along with it's two dependencies, followed by adding the `include/` subfolders of each to the include path
+The library is header only and can be cloned, along with it's two dependencies, followed by adding the `include/` subfolders of each to the compiler's include path

 ### Including in cmake project via FetchContent
 To use daw_json_link in your cmake projects, adding the following should allow it to pull it in along with the dependencies: